Will IV Ketamine Help My Depression?

 What Happens After My Series of Ketamine Infusions?

-Following the initial series of infusions, most patients will work with us to begin a maintenance program, returning for single infusions intermittently.
+Following the initial series of infusions, some patients will work with us to begin a maintenance program, returning for single infusions intermittently.
 The interval between maintenance infusions varies from patient to patient.